C-Chafik/rainfall/level8/walkthrough.md

 It worked kind randomly, but its easy to guess that we just had to read the source code in order to know the good combination of input to get out flag.

-I guess this level shows us that, by reverse a binary, we can learn his working flow and exploit it, so no exploit this time.
+I guess this level shows us that, by reversing a binary, we can learn his working flow and exploit it, no script this time.